A Geometric Approach to Fault Detection and Isolation of Two-Dimensional (2D) Systems: Preliminary Results

 \es where $\hat{\omega}(i,j)$ denotes the state of the filter and is used to define the residual signal $r_k(i,j)$.
 The solution to the FDI problem is now reduced to that of selecting the filter gains $F_1$, $F_2$, $K_1$, $K_2$, $E_1$, $E_2$, $M$ and $H$ corresponding to the filter \eqref{Eq:Filter}. \begin{remark} The detection filter \eqref{Eq:Filter} can be selected as a full-order ($H=I$) or as a partial-order ($ker H\neq 0$) 2D Luenberger observer.
 As shown subsequently in Section \ref{Sec:FDI}, this level of generality allows one to analytically compare our proposed methods with those results reported in \cite{Malek_3DFDI}. \end{remark}

-\begin{remark} In this paper, we investigate the FDI problem by employing two main steps, namely (i) decoupling the faults, and (ii) designing a filter for each fault.
-The first step addresses the existence of a subsystem of \eqref{Eq:FMII} such that it is decoupled from all faults but one (say $f_j$).
-By the existence of a subsystem, it is implied the existence of three maps $D_1$, $D_2$ and $H$, such that all faults signatures (namely $L_i^1$ and $L_i^2$ for all $i=1,\cdots,p$ and $i\neq j$) are members of the unobservable subspace (defined in the next section) of the system ($HC$, $A_1+D_1C$, $A_2+D_2C$).
-Moreover, the second step is mainly concerned with the existence of the filter \eqref{Eq:Filter} (i.e., the residual generation) such that the stability of the error dynamics is guaranteed.
-Indeed, the second step is mainly concerned with a realization of the detection filter (as shown subsequently this could be a deadbeat or a Luenberger-based filter).
+\begin{remark} In this paper, we investigate the FDI problem by employing two main steps, namely (i) decoupling the faults, and (ii) designing filter gains for each fault.
+The first step for decoupling $f_1$ addresses the existence of three maps $D_1$, $D_2$ and $H$, such that the fault $f_2$ signatures $L_2^1$ and $L_2^2$ are members of the unobservable subspace (defined in the next section) of the system ($H_kC$, $A_1+D_1C$, $A_2+D_2C$).
+The same terminology is used to decouple $f_2$.
+Moreover, the second step is mainly concerned with existence of the filter \eqref{Eq:Filter} such that stability of the error dynamics is guaranteed.
 In this paper, if the first step is solvable for the fault $f_i$ we say that $f_i$ is detectable and isolable.
 Finally, it is stated that there is a solution to the FDI problem if for all the fault signals $f_i$ \underline{both} steps above are solvable. \end{remark}